-- 3.1 The PAC Understanding expires 180 days from the date of the PAC Meeting.
-In the event the PAC Understanding expires prior to a submission, extensions may be provided to a maximum of 1 year from the date City staff execute the PAC Understanding at the discretion of the Development Planning Department/VMC Program. - 3.2 In special circumstances, an extension to the PAC Understanding beyond 1 year may be granted at the discretion of the Development Planning Department/VMC Program. - 3.3 An extension to the PAC Understanding may be granted provided that the development proposal has not substantially changed from the initial PAC Meeting (i.e. building height, built form, unit count, proposed use, and location has remained the same). - 3.4 PAC Extension Requests shall be submitted to developmentplanning@vaughan.ca and include the following: - 3.4.1 Executed PAC Understanding or Reference to PAC number - 3.4.2 The plan that will be submitted with the development application - 3.4.3 Justification for the PAC Extension - 3.4.4 The PAC Extension request fee in accordance with the in-effect tariff of fees by-law - 3.5 If an extension to the PAC Understanding is required, the extension request must be made 5 business days prior to the date of expiry, otherwise an additional PAC Meeting and/or fee may be required. - 3.6 Prior to granting an extension to the PAC Understanding, the plan and the PAC Understanding may be circulated to internal and external agencies for review, comment and additional requirements, if required. - 3.7 If the proposal has substantially changed since the PAC Meeting, a new PAC Meeting may be required. - 3.8 If the PAC Understanding expires prior to an application being accepted by the City, an additional PAC Understanding may be required through a new PAC meeting, at the discretion of the Development Planning Department/VMC Program.
+- 3.2 The Applicant is solely responsible for keeping track of the Understanding expiration date.
+The City is not responsible for providing notice of an upcoming expiration date. - 3.3 In special circumstances, additional extensions to the Understanding may be granted at the discretion of the Planning Departments. - 3.4 An extension to the Understanding may be granted provided that the development proposal has not substantially changed from the initial PAC Meeting (i.e. building height, built form, unit count, proposed use, and location has remained the same). - 3.5 PAC Extension Requests shall be submitted to developmentplanning@vaughan.ca, copying the Planning Technician who circulated the PAC Understanding and include the following: - 3.5.1 Executed PAC Understanding or Reference to PAC number - 3.5.2 Plans of the current proposal - 3.5.3 Justification for the PAC Extension - 3.5.4 The PAC Extension request fee in accordance with the in-effect Fees and Charges By-law - 3.6 If an extension to the Understanding is required, the extension request must be made 5 business days prior to the date of expiry, otherwise an additional PAC Meeting and/or fee may be required. - 3.7 Prior to granting an extension to the Understanding, the plans and the Understanding may be circulated to internal and external agencies for review, comment and additional requirements, if required. - 3.8 The City may refuse to extend the validity of the Understanding and require a new PAC Meeting to be held if the development proposal presented at the PAC Meeting has substantially changed. - 3.9 If the Understanding expires prior to an application being accepted by the City, it is considered invalid and the Planning Departments may require a new PAC Meeting to be held.